GitLab is open source software to collaborate on code.

 GitLab CI: Explore the features and capabilities of Continuous Integration, Continuous Delivery, and Continuous Deployment with GitLab.

 - Auto Deploy: Configure GitLab CI for the deployment of your application.

 - Review Apps: Preview changes to your app right from a merge request.

-- (EEP) Deploy Boards: View of the current health and status of each CI environment running on Kubernetes, displaying the status of the pods in the deployment.
+- (Premium) Deploy Boards: View of the current health and status of each CI environment running on Kubernetes, displaying the status of the pods in the deployment.

-- (EEP) Canary Deployments: A popular CI strategy, where a small portion of the fleet is updated to the new version first.
+- (Premium) Canary Deployments: A popular CI strategy, where a small portion of the fleet is updated to the new version first.